YazidMa/ADA_website/index.md

 # Results

-## Trump's main topics over time
+## The evolution of Trump's speaking topics

-More than all other presidents, Trump published many ideas on Twitter, that are then quoted by newspaper.
-For that reason, most of his ideas are available in our database.
-To extract them, we just had to consider only the quotations whose author is Trump.
-At this point, the operation became a bit more complicated: how determine the topics in Trump's quotations?
-We decided to use [insert the method used], which briefly [insert the mode of action of the methodo used].
-The topics were classified into [insert the names of the categories], whose repartition over time is shown below.
+Moreso than any other president, Trump liked to publish his thoughts on Twitter.
+Those then get quoted by news sites.
+For that reason, many of his ideas are available in our dataset.
+To extract them, we thus consider only the quotations spoken by Trump.
+At this point, the operation became a bit more complicated: how to determine the topics in Trump's quotations?
+We decided to use Empath, which is a tool for analyzing text across lexical categories.
+The text was classified using many topics, of which we retained five which gave the most interesting results: racism, economy, environment, foreign policy, and pandemic.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/57459514/146549269-b955f224-9e15-4dcb-a8e3-b7dab6c187c4.png" width="400" />